halflife3/datazilla/README.md

 # Usage
 ## Setup
 Instantiate QueryEntry with a DataSource as the constructor parameter, and it's all done.

+The underlying DB type will be automatically determined.
 ```java
 DataSource ds = ... // it can be any implementation of javax.sql.DataSource
 QueryEntry queryEntry = new QueryEntry(ds);
 ```

 ## Simple Cases
-First we create a table, and a corresponding Java bean file:
+First we create a table, and a corresponding Java bean file: [Java file generation](#generate-Java-file-from-table-definition)
 ```sql
 CREATE TABLE IF NOT EXISTS `dummy`  (
    `id`            bigint(20) AUTO_INCREMENT NOT NULL,